Please make a contribution to the World

 Hunger in the United States

-Three years after the onset of the financial and economic crisis, hunger remains high in the United States.
+Five years after the onset of the financial and economic crisis, hunger remains high in the United States.
 The financial and economic crisis that erupted in 2008 caused a dramatic increase in hunger in the United States.
-This high level of hunger continues in 2010, according to the latest government report (with the most recent statistics) released in September 2011 (Coleman-Jensen 2011).
+This high level of hunger continues in 2012, according to the latest government report (with the most recent statistics) released in September 2013 (Coleman-Jensen 2013).

 Poverty in the United States

 The official poverty measure is published by the United States Census Bureau and shows that:

 The supplemental poverty measure was first published in 2011 by the Census Bureau (United States Census Bureau 2011).
 This new measure addresses seven concerns that have been raised about the official poverty measure, including the fact that the offical poverty measure does not reflect the effects of key government policies that alter the disposable income of families and thus their poverty status, such as the SNAP/food stamp program, the school lunch program, and taxes.
 (For a good brief discussion of these issues see 2011b, p.1-3 or an online infographic, U.S. Census Bureau "How Census Measures Poverty.")
 Taking these adjustments into account, the supplemental poverty measure showed a 3 million increase in the number of poor people in 2010, compared to the official poverty rate.
 Who is poor shows some striking changes.
 The percentage of children in poverty is 27.7 percent of the total population in poverty with the supplemental measure and 36.1 with the official measure; while people over 65 are 12.7 percent of the total population in poverty in the supplemental measure and 7.6 percent in the official measure (2011b, p.3-8).
 The supplemental poverty measure does measure poverty more accurately, and it is gratifiying to see that programs to reduce poverty and hunger among children have had an impact.